silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 ## The noise stopped

 It was a strange feeling at first: something was missing.
-I got used to a certain level of noise in my life, to a point where I didn’t notice it anymore. **Once it was gone, it became so evident I felt relieved**.
+I got used to a certain level of noise in my life, to a point where I didn’t notice it anymore.
+Once it was gone, it became so evident I felt relieved.

 I have fewer distraction opportunities, so it gradually became easier to focus for longer.
 As a result, I’m able to start and finish reading books again, and my productivity improved considerably.